Avesta-FA/EventLog-CheatSheet/README.md

 ### Enumeration
-4758: A user'slocal group membership was enumerated
-4755: A security-enabled local group membership was enumerated
+4758: A user's local group membership was enumerated

-These events were added with windows 10 and it allows you detect reconnaissance activity in the network.
+4755: A security-enabled local group membership was enumerated These events were added with windows 10 and it allows you detect reconnaissance activity in the network.
 You will need to whitelist mmc, services, taskhostw, explorer and focus on important groups and accounts.